The Cathars: A Clean Church Without Property & The Fire That Consumed Them

 - The Hidden Agreements: Why Esoteric Traditions Keep Inventing the Same Architecture — the Cathar thread extended through Kabbalah, alchemy, and Hermeticism

-- Archons: The Ruling Powers That Shape Reality — understanding the demiurge’s administrative hierarchy and its modern manifestations
+- Archons: The Ruling Powers That Shape Reality — understanding the demiurge’s hierarchy and its modern manifestations

 - What is Gnosticism?
 Defining the Undefinable — the broader context of dualist theology and direct knowing